-Originators of operational messages should endeavor to provide actual values in all fields indicated by the letter "A" in Tables C-1 and C-2.
-Fields indicated by the letter "X" shall not be omitted, but may use default values if actual data is not available.
+Fields indicated by the letter "A" and letter "X" shall not be omitted.
+Originators of operational messages shall provide actual values in all fields indicated by the letter "A" in Tables C-1 and C-2, as available.
+Fields indicated by the letter "X" may use default values if actual data is not available.